srikanthbpai/srikanthbpai.github.io/_teaching/Introduction to Programming 24.md

 3) Learn the essentials of programming, algorithms, and data structures.
 4) Appreciate the use of programming in finance and economics problems.
 5) Learn to use AI bots as a practical aid for learning rather than offloading all thinking to AI bots.

+Update: I failed to implement the last objective.

 ## Assignments
 1. [Assignment 1]({{ site.url }}/downloads/Prog24/Assignment1.pdf)
 2. [Assignment 2]({{ site.url }}/downloads/Prog24/Assignment2.pdf)